anshu0008/Social_Media/README.md

 - Create, edit, and delete posts with rich text and media content.
 - Like, comment, and engage with other users' posts.
 - User profiles with profile pictures and bio information.
-- Secure and scalable RESTful API built with Express.js and MongoDB.
+- Secure and scalable backend powered by Sanity Cloud.
-- Responsive and dynamic frontend built with React and Tailwindcss.
+- Responsive and dynamic frontend for a seamless user experience.
 - Modular and well-organized codebase for easy customization.

 ## Getting Started

 ### Prerequisites

-Before you begin, make sure you have the following software installed:
+Before you begin, make sure you have the following prerequisites:

 - Node.js (>=14.x)
 - npm (Node Package Manager)
+- Sanity Account for backend setup
-- MongoDB
+- Google OAuth credentials

 ### Installation